-Net cash used in operating activities increased \$1.8 million in 2023, primarily driven by a \$1.6 million incremental cash outflow stemming from changes to our net working capital, partially offset by a \$0.2 million increase in net income from continuing operations after adjustments for non-cash items.
-The net working capital impact was primarily influenced by higher accrued bonus payouts in the current period.
+Net The \$2.2 million variance in net operating cash used in operating activities increased \$1.8 million in 2023, was primarily driven by a \$1.6 million \$3.7 million incremental cash outflow stemming from changes to our net working capital, partially offset by a \$0.2 million \$1.5 million increase in net income from continuing operations after adjustments for non-cash items.
+The net working capital impact was primarily influenced by higher accrued bonus payouts and increases in related party accounts receivable in the current period.